plotdb/fescope/README.md

    - works in all major browsers ( latest Chrome, Firefox, Safari, Opera, Edge )
    - doesn't work in IE11
  - Performance benchmark
+ - returned scope might be affected if host window is running some scripts that update window object in the same time when some scripts are loading.
+This can be resolved by loading scripts twice - one in delegate to determine the keys to capture, and one in host to capture based on those keys.

 ## License